apache/incubator-kie-kogito-examples/kogito-quarkus-examples/process-business-rules-quarkus/README.md

 ```

-Then to see the Task created perfor the following command
+Then to see the Task created perform the following command

 ```
 curl http://localhost:8080/persons/{uuid}/ChildrenHandling/{tuuid}